MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 This parameter requires the Export role in the Security & Compliance Center.
 By default, the Export role is assigned only to the eDiscovery Manager role group.

-The ArchiveFormat parameter specifies how to export SharePoint or OneDrive search results.
-Valid values are:

-- IndividualMessage: Export files without compression.
-This is the default value.

-- SingleZip:

-- PerUserZip: Export files in a compressed ZIP file.
+This parameter has been deprecated and is no longer used.

-To specify the format for Exchange search results, use the ExchangeArchiveFormat parameter.
+To specify the format for Exchange search results, use the SharePointArchiveFormat parameter.

 ```yaml
 Type: ComplianceExportArchiveFormat